At least 7 dead after ferry dock gangway collapses on Georgia's Sapelo Island

 Small communities descended from enslaved island populations in the South — known as Gullah, or Geechee in Georgia — are scattered along the coast from North Carolina to Florida.
 Scholars say their separation from the mainland caused residents to retain much of their African heritage, from their unique dialect to skills and crafts such as cast-net fishing and weaving baskets.

-in 1996, Hogg Hummock, also known as Hog Hammock, was put on the National Register of Historic Places, the official list of the United States' treasured historic sites.
+In 1996, Hogg Hummock, also known as Hog Hammock, was placed on the National Register of Historic Places, the official list of the United States' treasured historic sites.

 But the community's population has been shrinking for decades, and some families have sold their land to outsiders who built vacation homes.